Skip to main content

 Explicit Session Management

-if session_token and is_token_valid(session_token):
+if token and is_token_valid(token):

 )